mysociety/alaveteli/doc/manual/docs/installing/deploy.md

 Now, back on your local machine:

 * make sure you're still in the Alaveteli repo (if not, `cd` back into it)
+* run `cap -S stage=staging  deploy:update_code` to get a code checkout on the server.
 * create a deployment directory on the server by running *one* of these commands:
    * `cap deploy` if you're deploying a <a href="{{site.baseurl}}docs/glossary/#staging" class="glossary">staging site</a>, or...
    * `cap -S stage=production deploy` for <a href="{{site.baseurl}}docs/glossary/#production" class="glossary">production</a>